eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

 - Linux Kernel v6.1.0-13-amd64

 The packages included with the Debian v12.2 ('bookworm') package management system are:
-- Libfuse v3.14.0-4, the shared library ("apt install libfuse3-3")
+- Libfuse v3.14.0-4, the shared library (if you wanted to install via apt, you would use "apt install libfuse3-3")
-- Fuse3 v3.14.0-4, fuse command line stuff ("apt install fuse3")
+- Fuse3 v3.14.0-4, fuse command line stuff (if you wanted to install via apt, you would use "apt install fuse3")
-- Libfuse3-dev v3.14.0-4, files for development ("apt install libfuse3-dev")
+- Libfuse3-dev v3.14.0-4, files for development (if you wanted to install via apt, you would use "apt install libfuse3-dev")

 However, we need customized versions of all of these components.
 See `Using Customized Libfuse` below for instructions on how to get our customized versions. *You don't need to